gawati/gawati-docs/docs/source/development/installer/modules/gawatiportal.rst

 The DNS name for the public gawati portal root URL needs to be specified in "GAWATI_URL_ROOT".
-The internal URL for the backend eXist DB must be specified as "EXIST_BE_URL".
-The eXist DB installer instances for Gawati backend and frontend must be provided as "exstbe" and "existst" respectively.
-A name for an OS user account must be specified as "builduser".
-This account will be created if not existing and used by the 2nd stage installer to build and deploy Gawati from source.
+The internal URL for the backend eXist DB must be specified as "EXIST_ST_URL".
+The eXist DB installer instance names for Gawati backend and frontend must be provided as "exstbe" and "existst" respectively.

 Postinstallers
 **************